NullByte75/grab-public-ip/README.md

 # grab-public-ip
-my first "usefull" C# program, a ip and mac grabber with ftp log you need a ftp server (obviously) build the file and follow the istructions in the source file for setting it coming soon smtp version!
+my first "usefull" C# program, a ip and mac grabber with smtp log copy the code to your solution, change the settings and hit compile! happy logging!